w3c/wot-binding-templates/registry-requirements.md

       - Luca: Prefix versioning would require calling a new binding driver inside the implementation.
 Not using the prefix versioning implies JSON-LD processing, which not all implementations use.
     - We should provide an example and also look at RFC 6838
 - Deletion and deprecation (see https://github.com/w3c/wot/tree/main/registry-analysis#deletion-and-deprecation-of-registry-entries)
-  - Ege: No entry is ever deleted.
+  - No entry is ever deleted.
 Deprecated entries are moved to another table or to the bottom of the table and marked clearly deprecated and colored differently.

-- Status values: Initial (provisional, draft) -> Final -> Deprecated
+- Status values: Initial (alternatives: provisional, draft) -> Current (alternatives: Stable) -> Deprecated
-  - Merged initial entries trigger a "Call for Implementation"
 - What are the requirements to transition from one to the other value?
 See the next section as well.
+  - Merged initial entries trigger a "Call for Implementation"

 ### Ownership

 - If the WoT WG no longer exists, the W3C Team or their delegated entity becomes the custodian.
+For example, a dedicated W3C community group can be created for the maintenance of the registry.
   - Reasons Behind the Requirement: Maintaining the registry without the WoT WG should be possible.
-- DISCUSS: Who is the reviewer?
-Same as custodian?
-Look into [RFC6838](https://datatracker.ietf.org/doc/html/rfc6838).
-How is the "separation of concerns"?
+- Reviwer: If there is an expert of the binding entry's specification and a WoT expert within the custodian entity, they CAN do the review on their own.
+If that is not the case, the custodian MUST choose an expert of that specification and a WoT expert, which can be the same person.

 ### Requirements on the Submitted Document